Learning non-Markovian Decision-Making from State-only Sequences: Discussion

 \paragraph*{Related work in imitation learning} Earliest works in imitation learning utilized BC~\citep{hayes1994robot,amit2002learning}.
 When the training data is limited, temporal drifting in trajectories~\citep{atkeson1997robot, argall2009survey} may occur, which led to the development of \ac{irl}~\cite{ng2000algorithms, abbeel2004apprenticeship, ratliff2006maximum, ziebart2008maximum,finn2016connection, ho2016generative}.
 In recent years, the availability of abundant sequence/video data is not the primary concern, but rather the difficulty in obtaining action labels.
 There has since been increasing attention in \ac{ilfo}~\cite{kidambi2021mobile, liu2018imitation, torabi2018generative, zhu2020off,sun2019provably}, a setting similar to ours.
 Distinguished from existing \ac{ilfo} solutions, our model probabilistically describes the entire trajectory.
 In particular, the energy-based model~\citep{zhu1998filters,lecun2006tutorial} in the latent policy space~\citep{pang2020learning} has been relatively unexplored.
 Additionally, the capability for model-based planning is also a novel contribution.

 \paragraph*{Limitation and potential impact} The proposed model factorizes the joint distribution of state-action sequences into a time-invariant causal transition and a latent policy modulated by sequential contexts.
-While this model requires sampling methods, which can be non-negligible for higher-dimensional actions, it is worth noting that action quantization, as employed in transformer-based models~\citep{janner2021offline,chen2021decision}, has the potential to reduce the computation overhead.
+While this model requires sampling methods, and can be non-negligible for higher-dimensional actions, it is worth noting that action quantization, as employed in transformer-based models~\citep{janner2021offline,chen2021decision}, has the potential to reduce the computation overhead.
+In our experiments, a measure of the diversity of behavior is omitted, similar to other works in the literature of reinforcement learning.
+However, it deserves further investigation since multi-modal density matching is a crucial metric in generative modeling.
 Importantly, our training objective and analysis are independent of specific modeling and sampling techniques, as long as the state transition remains time-invariant.
 Given the ability of neural networks to learn approximate invariance through data augmentation~\citep{he2020momentum,chen2020simple,laskin2020reinforcement,sinha2022s4rl}, we anticipate that our work will inspire novel training and inference techniques for monolithic sequential decision-making models~\citep{janner2021offline,chen2021decision,janner2022planning,ajay2023conditional}.

 \paragraph*{Implications in neuroscience and psychology} The proposed latent model is an amenable framework for studying the emergent patterns in the mirror neurons~\citep{cook2014mirror, heyes2022happened}, echoing recent studies in grid cells and place cells~\citep{gao2018learning, raju2022space}.
 When the latent action is interpreted as an internal intention, the inference process is a manifestation of Theory of Mind (ToM)~\citep{baker2009action}.
 The phenomenon of over-imitation~\citep{horner2005causal,lyons2007hidden, tomasello2019becoming} can also be relevant.
 As shown in~\cref{sec:expr}, although the proposed model learns a causal transition and hence understands causality, when repurposed for goal-reaching tasks, the learned \nm{} value can result in ``unnecessary'' state visitation.
 It would be interesting to explore if over-imitation is simply an overfitting due to excessive expressivity in sequence models.